The page is divided into four tabs representing four fundamental objects, or resource types:

 - deleting an entry from the primary panel eliminates the selected object and all its relationships in the Project, thus actually destroying a resource;

-- deleting an entry form the detail panel eliminates only the relationship between the selected object and the relative category tab, and as such is never destructive.
+- deleting an entry from the detail panel eliminates only the relationship between the selected object and the relative category tab, and as such is never destructive.

 Screening Rooms tab